DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 generated in the attempt is what makes the endeavor worthwhile.
-Of course, the big, fat irony of this comparison is that even with the risks for failure being high, the startup movement has made subversive entrepreneurialism—and the aesthetics that come with it—the non-subversive ideal type of neoliberal capitalism, whereas the entrepreneur-squatters thought they could get rid of capital altogether.
+Of course, the big, fat irony of this comparison is that even with the risks for failure being high, the startup movement has made subversive entrepreneurialism — and the aesthetics that come with it — the non-subversive ideal type of neoliberal capitalism, whereas the entrepreneur-squatters thought they could get rid of capital altogether.